 “I will never forget Gloria’s speech because she shared very personal stories about her life as a caregiver for both a parent and a parent-in-law with dementia,” said Kathleen.
 “She offered insight, humor, and most importantly, a sense that I wasn’t alone.
 Dementia can be extremely isolating – for both the individual and the caregiver – and her openness touched me deeply.
 After the seminar, I just had to introduce myself to her.”

-Kathleen also introduced Donna to Living Branches and talked about what she wanted to accomplish in her new role – which included seeking partnerships with outside organizations (like Drexel!) who are committed to discovering new possibilities and innovations in the world of dementia care.
+Kathleen also introduced Donna to Living Branches and talked about what she wanted to accomplish in her new role – which included seeking partnerships with outside organizations (like Drexel!) who are committed to discovering new innovations and possibilities in dementia care.

 Later that year, Kathleen and Donna came back together on Drexel’s campus.
 The meeting included a number of Drexel professors and faculty, as well as a range of Living Branches representatives.
 By then, Donna had announced her retirement, and the meeting allowed Kathleen and her team to meet Laura Gitlan, Donna’s successor – who had previously served as the founding director of the Johns Hopkins School of Nursing Center for Innovative Care in Aging.